gzahn/Palm_Oil_Recovery/README.md

   - Palm oil production
   - Area cleared and left fallow for a year
-  - Then they plant X (will find our exactly what) in year 1
+  - Then they plant crops
-  - Then Y in year 2
-  - And Z in year 3

-All started off as palm oil, then spent a year clear and left alone before planting X, Y then Z
+All started off as palm oil, then spent a year clear and left alone before planting

 ___